cabooster/DeepCAD/README.md

 ## Citation

-If you use this code please cite the companion paper where original methods appeared:
+If you use this code please cite the companion paper where the original method appeared:

 ["*Unsupervised content-preserving transformation for optical microscopy*".](https://www.biorxiv.org/content/10.1101/848077v1.abstract)